 What is a Candle Wick Trimmer?

-Let us walk before we can run, and start with the basics.
-A wick trimmer is quite literally an implement, similar to scissors, which can be used to cut (or trim) the wicks of candles.
+A wick trimmer is an implement similar to scissors, used to trim down the wicks of candles.

 History of the Wick Trimmer